plishu/Fiji/Packages/README.md

 ### Fixed
 - DNG EXIF data extraction
-- pre-pocess: Support for DNG only pre-processing out of bounds exception.
+- pre-process: Support for DNG only pre-processing out of bounds exception.

 ## [1.3.2] - 2016-08-17